skillrepos/rag/labs.md

 1. In our last lab, we hardcoded Cypher queries and worked more directly with the Graph database.
 Let's see how we can simplify this.

 2. First, we need a different graph database.
 Again, we'll use a docker image for this that is already populated with data for us.
 Change to the neo4j directory and run the script, but note the different parameter ("2" instead of "1").
 This will take a few minutes to build and start.
-Afterwards you can change back to the *genai* subdirectory.
+Afterwards you can change back to the *workspaces/rag* subdirectory.
 Be sure to add the "&" to run this in the background.

 ```
 cd /workspaces/rag/neo4j